 BGC Dissertations, Theses + Qualifying Papers

-Titles of the PhD dissertations, MA theses, and Qualifying Papers submitted in partial fulfillment of BGC degree requirements appear alphabetically by author in the list below.
+Titles of the PhD dissertations, MA theses, and Qualifying Papers submitted for BGC degrees appear alphabetically by author in the list below.
 There are also library catalog records for each work in the BGC Library catalog and in WorldCat.

 Access to the BGC theses themselves is available only by appointment at the Bard Graduate Center Library.
 Photocopying is not permitted.